grjsmith/practical_strategy_for_technologists/Chapter8.md

 #### Australian Government Data Strategy 2021-2024 Review

 The Australian Government Data Strategy takes an intelligent approach to problem statements.
-Instead of just stating clear problem instead it expresses needs and challenges.
+Instead of just stating clear problems instead it expresses needs and challenges.
 These are clear and would be easy to dispute or support for anyone trying to implement the strategy in their team or department.

 There are a clear set of priorities that are built on a previous set of priorities.
 So there is clear progression and a sense of a journey.